-The point of the strategy post wasn’t to pass off a holy grail secret for success but rather to share a thinking process or meta-strategy for finding problems worth solving which involves studying your analogs and antilogs to craft a “different approach” (strategy) which you then test with through small, fast, additive experiments.
+The point of the strategy post wasn’t to pass off a holy grail secret for success but rather to share a thinking process or meta-strategy for finding problems worth solving, which involves studying your analogs and antilogs to craft a “different approach” (strategy) which you then test with through small, fast, additive experiments.

-If I were to give my top predictor for success, it wouldn’t be timing, but early traction.
+If I were to give my top predictor for success, it wouldn’t be timing but early traction.

 What is Traction?

-Traction is the one metric that matters above everything else, but the problem is that traction means different things to different people, and it too can be gamed.
+Traction is the one metric that matters above everything else, but the problem is that traction means different things to different people, and it, too, can be gamed.

-You have to instead pick a metric that serves as a reliable leading indicator for future business model growth.
+You have to pick instead a metric that serves as a reliable leading indicator for future business model growth.
 Here’s my definition of traction:

 Traction is the rate at which a business model captures monetizable value from its customers.

-If you have traction, funding generally takes care of itself.
-As does the business model.
+If you have traction, funding generally takes care of itself as does the business model.
 The reverse isn’t necessarily true.